SpaceyAsteroid/SpaceyAsteroid/README.md

 I created a whole github profile just to tell people about myself on pony.town,,, lol

 I use any pronouns!!
-Mostly just they / it / he + xenos
+Mostly just they / it / he + xenos ( ask me if you want to know what they are!! :D )

 I use tone indicators!!